 Other Assurance Functions

 The Audit Committee shall review the findings of other significant assurance functions, both internal and external to the Trust, and consider the implications to the governance of the Trust.
-These will include, but will not be limited to, any reviews by Department of Health Arms Length Bodies or Regulators/Inspectors (e.g. Monitor, Care Quality Commission, NHS Litigation Authority, etc.), professional bodies with responsibility for the performance of staff or functions (e.g. Royal Colleges, accreditation bodies, etc.).
+These will include, but will not be limited to, any reviews by Department of Health Arms Length Bodies or Regulators/Inspectors (e.g. NHS Improvement, Care Quality Commission, NHS Resolution, etc.), professional bodies with responsibility for the performance of staff or functions (e.g. Royal Colleges, accreditation bodies, etc.).

 In addition, the Committee will review the work of other committees within the Trust, whose work can provide relevant assurance to the Committee’s own scope of work.
-This will particularly include the Integrated Governance Committee and the Charitable Funds Committee.
+This will particularly include the Quality Committee and the Charity Committee.

-In reviewing the work of committees relating to clinical risk management, the Committee will wish to satisfy themselves on the assurance that can be gained from the clinical audit function.
+In reviewing the work of committees relating to clinical risk management, the Committee members will wish to satisfy themselves on the assurance that can be gained from the clinical audit function.

 Management